wp-plugins/veritrans-woocommerce-payment-gateway/readme.txt

 = Minimum Requirements =

-* WordPress 3.3 or greater
+* WordPress 3.5 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater
+* WooCommerce Version 2.1 or greater

 = Manual installation =